 But there’s more – there are also numbers which detail the long-term effect that alcohol has on the health of people in Scotland in full.
 While it may not be obvious after one drink, rates of cancer, organ disease and other illnesses (which are known to be influenced by alcohol consumption) are significantly increased by long-term alcohol abuse.
 1 in 15 deaths caused by these other illnesses during 2015 was a result of long-term alcohol abuse.

 But the number of deaths caused by alcohol in Scotland doesn’t paint the full picture.
-There were more than 36,000 hospital stays in Scotland from 2016-2017 as a result of alcohol abuse.
+There was more than 36,000 hospital stays in Scotland from 2016-2017 as a result of alcohol abuse.
 93% of those stays came from emergency admissions.

 In more than 40% of violent crime cases, the offender was believed to be under the influence of alcohol.
 That means that of all the crimes committed in Scotland, alcohol was present in nearly half of them.
 Young offenders backed that up: 60% of young offenders were drunk at the time of committing their crime.